im-tomu/fomu-workshop/README.md

 Renode is an open source simulation framework that lets you run unmodified software in a fully controlled and inspectable environment.
 It's a functional simulator, which means it aims to mimic the observable behavior of the hardware instead of trying to be cycle-accurate.

-Apart from RISC-V and LiteX platforms, Renode supports a broad range of other architectures and platforms, as described in the [documentation](https://renode.readthedocs.io/en/latest/introduction/supported-boards.html).
+Apart from RISC-V and LiteX platforms, Renode supports a broad range of other architectures and platforms, as described in the [documentation](https://renode.readthedocs.io/en/latest/introduction/supported-boards.html), which also includes a user manual and a few tutorials.

-You will find Renode documentation along with some tutorials on [ReadTheDocs](renode.readthedocs.io).
 You can also take a look at a [Video Tutorials section on Renode's website](https://renode.io/tutorials/).

-Keep in mind that all platforms and scenarios in Renode are describe as text files - feel free to inspect them for details!
+Keep in mind that all platforms and scenarios in Renode are described as text files - feel free to inspect them for details!

 ### Getting Renode